abdullahahmadd/chicago-public-schools-sql-analysis/README.md

 The objective of this project is to explore and analyze public education data to answer key analytical questions such as:

 - How school performance varies across safety and attendance metrics
 - Which schools and community areas face lower enrollment or attendance
-- How structured SQL queries support data-driven educational insights

 This project demonstrates practical SQL-based analysis on a real-world dataset.